 Common Reads for Knowledge and Success

 The following books are suggested reading for every type of student interest within the Saddleback College community.
-The list is designed to inspire creative thought, expand knowledge and develop a deeper appreciation for everyday reading.
-If you’re interested in a more extensive reading list then please contact Dr. Vogel at email@example.com.
+The list is designed to inspire creative thought, expand knowledge and develop a deeper appreciation for everyday reading in specific fields.
+Research demonstrates that students who read supplemental materials in a course have a deeper understanding of course content, do better on tests, and have higher grades in the class!
+If you’re interested in a more extensive reading list then please contact Dr. Vogel at firstname.lastname@example.org.

 NURSING & HEALTH SCIENCE

 Published in 2013, Five Days at Memorial: Life and Death in a Storm-Ravaged Hospital is a work of nonfiction by American journalist Sheri Fink.
 The book, which takes place in August 2005, describes the struggle of staff and patients to survive when trapped in New Orleans’ Memorial Medical Center during the aftermath of Hurricane Katrina.
 Lacking critical resources, the doctors make a drastic decision that will cause many patients to die via euthanasia.
 After Katrina struck and the floodwaters rose, the power failed, and the heat climbed, exhausted caregivers chose to designate certain patients last for rescue.
 Months later, several health professionals faced criminal allegations that they deliberately injected numerous patients with drugs to hasten their deaths.
 Five Days at Memorial, the culmination of six years of reporting, unspools the mystery of what happened in those days, bringing the reader into a hospital fighting for its life and into a conversation about the most terrifying form of health care rationing.
 Five Days at Memorial is written in a straightforward journalistic style that is densely detailed with eyewitness testimony.